Text

 FAST ProtocolD-05D-08D-07 SBAR

 Clinical Presentation Husband: "She was fine this morning.
 At lunch she started talking strangely."
 Onset confirmed 1:17pm — 55 minutes ago.
-Mrs. Reyes attempts to speak but only produces jargon aphasia.
+Mrs. Reyes attempts to speak but only produces jargon aphasia (fluent but meaningless speech, characteristic of dominant-hemisphere Wernicke-area stroke).
 Right facial droop.
 Right arm pronator drift.
-BP 186/104 — elevated but do NOT lower before tPA decision (permissive hypertension in stroke protocol until ≥185/110).
+BP 178/96 — elevated but clearly below the ≥185/110 tPA treatment threshold.
+Permissive hypertension protocol applies.

 FAST ElementFindingSignificance